-It is not necessary that SAS will use an existing index just because Index has been created even when using a WHERE or BY statement.
+SAS doesn’t need to use an existing index just because Index has been created, even when using a WHERE or BY statement.

 SAS first analyzes if using an index will be more efficient than reading the entire data set sequentially.

-There are a lot of factors which are considered before using an index.
-Some of these are dataset size, the availability of index and centile information.
+There are a lot of factors that are considered before using an index.
+Some of these are dataset size, index availability, and centile information.

 Mostly SAS makes a good decision to use an index or not.
-However, its internal algorithms can sometimes make a decision to not use Index considering the resources consumed when reading a large subset of data via an index are greater than reading the entire SAS data set.
+However, its internal algorithms can sometimes decide not to use Index, considering the resources consumed when reading a large subset of data via an index are greater than reading the entire SAS data set.

 Override the SAS System decision about whether to use an index.

-The IDXNAME= and IDXWHERE= dataset option are used to override SAS’ default index usage.
+The IDXNAME= and IDXWHERE= dataset options override SAS’ default index usage.